JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 It's also pretty neat that I can use ZMK keyboards in wired USB mode while still using only 1 cable, because the slave half will still connect to the master half using Bluetooth.
 So even if I have to use a cable, it's still less infuriating than having the TRRS jack coming out the side of the keyboard and blocking certain keyboard positions I prefer to use.

+(Oh, and ZMK's USB mode can run at 1000Hz and with eager debouncing (0ms press debounce, 5ms release debounce), making it *technically* possible to game with the wireless Sweep's left half connected over USB.
+The only issue left for me is ironing out my personal kinds on the GAME layer.
+It's 17 keys on one half after all.)

 For a split ergo setup specifically, I would personally use ZMK over QMK as much as I can.

 ## Conclusion